JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2022-04-03-jetpack-compose-effect-handlers.md

 }
 ```

-Here we have a back press handler that attaches a callback to a dispatcher obtained from a `CompositonLocal` (old Ambients).
-We want to attach the callback when the composable enters the composition, and also when the dispatcher varies.
+Here we have a back press handler that attaches a callback to a dispatcher obtained from a `CompositonLocal`.
+We want to attach the callback when the composable enters the composition, but **also when the dispatcher varies**.
 To achieve that, we can **pass the dispatcher as the effect handler key**.
 That'll make sure the effect is disposed and relaunched in that case.

 Callback is also disposed when the composable finally leaves the composition.

-If you'd want to only run the effect once when entering the composition and dispose it when leaving you could **pass a constant as the key**: `DisposableEffect(true)` or `DisposableEffect(Unit)`.
+If you'd rather only running the effect once when entering the composition, span the same effect across recompositions, and dispose it when leaving, you could **pass a constant key**: `DisposableEffect(true)` or `DisposableEffect(Unit)`.
+Since the key never varies, it will not cancel and relaunch.

-Note that `DisposableEffect` always requires at least one key.
+> `DisposableEffect` always requires at least one key.

 ### SideEffect

 Another side effect of the composition.
 This one is a bit special since it's like a "fire on this composition or forget".
 If the composition fails for any reason, it is **discarded**.
+It is used for notifying about state updates to objects not managed by Compose.

-If you are a bit familiar with the internals of the Compose runtime, note that it's an effect **not stored in the slot table**, meaning it does not outlive the composition, and it will not get retried in future across compositions or anything like that.
+If you are a bit familiar with the internals of the Compose runtime, note that it's an effect **not stored in the slot table**, meaning it does not outlive the composition, and it will not get retried in the future across recompositions or anything like that.

 * Used for effects that **do not require disposing**.
-* Runs after every single composition / recomposition.
+* Runs after every **successful** composition / recomposition.
 * Useful to **publishing updates to external states**.

 ```kotlin